Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Gradient amplitude statistics in numerical simulations

-The theory also expects that variation is introduced due to the different weighted measure of modes as $\beta$ changes.
-For instance, in the case of $\beta\ll 1$ and $M_s$ small, slow modes would contribute to the 3D density gradient amplitude as $\propto l^{-1/3}M_s$ while that of fast modes as $\propto l^{-3/4}M_A$.
-Similarly in the case of $\beta\gg1$ and $M_s$ small, the corresponding power law is $\propto l^{-1/3}M_s^2/M_A$ and $\propto l^{-3/4}M_s^2$ respectively for slow and fast modes.
-When $M_s$ is large we expect to have no spatial dependence $l$ in the power law (See Table \ref{tab:pred}).
-The non-linear effect that $M_A$ has in the power-law () might affect the prediction of the $M_s$ using Table \ref{tab:pred}.
-In view of that, we prepared the two subsets of data "m0-m9" and "huge-0-huge-9" which carries fairly close $M_s$ but a wide range of $M_A$ to see how would $M_A$ change the prediction in Table \ref{tab:pred}.
-We divide standard variations of $\nabla I'$ of these two sets of data and compared to the mean value of them and find that the standard deviation accounts for 14\% and 6\% only for the sets "m0-m9" and "huge-0-huge-9" respectively.
-Thus we believe that $M_A$ would not be an important factor compared to $M_s$ as on the left of Fig. \ref{fig:n.IGVCGn}.
+The theory also expects {\torefereeone variations} due to the different {\torefereeone weighting of MHD} modes as $\beta$ changes.
+For instance, in the case of $\beta\ll 1$ and $M_s$ small, slow modes would contribute to the 3D density gradient amplitude as $\propto l^{-2/3}M_s$ while that of fast modes as $\propto l^{-3/4}M_A$.
+Similarly in the case of $\beta\gg1$ and $M_s$ small, the corresponding power law is $\propto l^{-2/3}M_s^2/M_A$ and $\propto l^{-3/4}M_s^2$ respectively for slow and fast modes.
+When $M_s$ is large we expect to have no spatial dependence $l$ in the power law . {\torefereeone From Table \ref{tab:pred} we see that (1) The Alfven modes do not introduce any density fluctuations, so we can neglect it in the time being.
+(2) The contribution of slow modes to $\nabla I$ is $\propto M_s$ (3) The contribution of fast modes to $\nabla I$ is $\propto M_A$ (4) The relative slow-to-fast mode energy ratio in our simulations with random driving at $\beta<1$ is roughly 3:1.
+With these factors taken into account, we can see that $M_A$ is inevitably contributing to both $\sigma_{\nabla I}$ and $\sigma_{\nabla C}$ depending on the weighting of fast modes.
+Yet from the same argument, we see that the fast modes are subdominant in all of our simulations.
+In this scenario we expect that the slow mode dependence (i.e. $\propto M_s$) would dominate over that of fast modes.} The non-linear effect that $M_A$ has in the power-law might {\torefereeone affects} the prediction of the $M_s$ using Table \ref{tab:pred}.
+In view of that, we prepared the two subsets of data "m0-m9" and "huge-0-huge-9" which {\torefereeone carry} fairly close $M_s$ but a wide range of $M_A$ to see how would $M_A$ change the predictions in Table \ref{tab:pred}.
+We divide standard variations of $\nabla I'$ of these two sets of data and compared to the mean value of them and find that the standard deviation accounts for 14\% and 6\% only for the sets "m0-m9" and "huge-0-huge-9" respectively. {\torefereeone Thus we believe that $M_A$ would be a less important factor compared to $M_s$ as on the left of Fig. \ref{fig:n.IGVCGn}.}